Managing Intellectual Property

 - Designs – protection over the aesthetic features of a product (such as the shape or pattern).

-BDO’s Legal Advisory Services Department is equipped to support our clients and provide you with the right guidance regarding the exploitation and protection of your intellectual property and IPRs.
+Our Legal Advisory services team is equipped to support our clients and provide you with the right guidance regarding the exploitation and protection of your intellectual property and IPRs.
 Our assistance may be sought in several instances and include, among others:

 - Safeguarding your intellectual property interests within commercial transactions such as the transfer of businesses or acquisition products.